Rebecca A. (Emerick) Knieriem was born in December 1843 in Somerset County, PA, the daughter of Jonathan and Rachel (Sturtz) Emerick Sr.

 He was admitted to the Somerset County Home in about 1942 and remained there for the rest of his life.
 In 1950, when mentioned in the Cumberland (MD) Sunday Times obituary of his sister Mary Ellen Bradour, he was living in Somerset, PA.

-He died in January 1964 and, following funeral services conducted by Rev. John A. Klindt of the Church of Christ, was buried with his parents in Cook Cemetery.
+Having become senile, and burdened with hardening of the arteries to his brain, he died on Jan.
+8, 1964, at age 78.
+Following funeral services conducted by Rev. John A. Klindt of the Church of Christ, the remains were buried with his parents in Cook Cemetery.
 An obituary in the Cumberland News noted that his sister in law Lyda Knieriem of Cumberland and several nieces and nephews were his only survivors.